Robert Grierson (missionary): Involvement with the March 1st movement

 During mid-February of 1919, Hamhung centered student organizations began to plan for the Mansei demonstration.
 Grierson allowed the local independence leaders to use his house for the secret meetings since it was less likely for the Japanese police to unexpectedly search a foreigner's house.
 On March 9, Grierson climbed the bell tower of the Yongjung church and tolled the bell to encourage the Korean demonstrators who had been imprisoned by the Japanese police.
-On March 10, the Sung-jin Mansei demonstration was carried out in front of the Jedong hospital with one thousand demonstrators.
+On March 10, the Sŏngjin Mansei demonstration was carried out in front of the Jedong hospital with one thousand demonstrators.
 The independence leaders read the Korean Declaration of Independence and began the march.
-The Japanese army reacted by dispatching the cavalry and fire brigade to Sung-jin and began to suppress the demonstration on March 11.
+The Japanese army reacted by dispatching the cavalry and fire brigade to Sŏngjin and began to suppress the demonstration on March 11.

 Grierson wrote, "quite early, a squad of Japanese firemen, armed with fire axes, and police armed with rifles, paraded up from their settlement to the quietly resting Korean villages ... beating, hacking, shooting.
 Soon casualties began to come into the hospital, adding to our usually heavy Monday clinic."
 Grierson treated the injured Korean demonstrators at the Jedong Hospital.
 Since the Jedong Hospital was owned by Grierson, extraterritoriality was imposed, and therefore, the Japanese police could not interfere with the treatment.

-Grierson was later interrogated by the Japanese police for actively helping and participating in the Sung-jin Mansei demonstration such as printing out thirty thousand copies of the Korean Declaration of Independence.
+Grierson was later interrogated by the Japanese police for actively helping and participating in the Sŏngjin Mansei demonstration such as printing thirty thousand copies of the Korean Declaration of Independence.

 Legacy

-Yongjung church and Bosin Boys' School played a crucial role in educating the Koreans at Sung-jin.
-The Yongjung church members and teacher and student of the Bosin Boys' School actively participated in the Sung-jin Mansei demonstration.
-The "Triangle of the Church, School, and Hospital" was established in the Sung-jin area with students who received modern education becoming a local society leader as well as a missionary.
+Yongjung church and Bosin Boys' School played a crucial role in educating the Koreans at Sŏngjin.
+The Yongjung church members and teacher and student of the Bosin Boys' School actively participated in the Sŏngjin Mansei demonstration.
+The "Triangle of the Church, School, and Hospital" was established in the Sŏngjin area with students who received modern education becoming a local society leader as well as a missionary.

 In 1968, Grierson received the Order of Merit for National Foundation Independence Medal for his contribution in the Korean Independence Movement.